10DLC Campaign Form Help

 • From our messaging app, users opt in by texting our opt-in number and agreeing to receiving text messages by sending OPT-IN, optionally our users can text a phone number once the user sends an OPT-IN.

-With all Call-to-Action Cases described above, the more specific and explicit, the better.
+With all call-to-action cases described above, the more specific, the better.
 It’s best to provide too much information vs. too little.

 Sample Messages